pearcej/cppds/_sources/BasicDS/Objectives.rst

 Objectives
 ----------

--  To understand the abstract data types stack, queue, deque, and list.
+-  To understand the abstract data types stack, queue, deque, and array.

--  To be able to implement the ADTs stack, queue, and deque using Python lists.
+- To be able to use the ADTs stack, queue, and deque using Standard Template Library of C++

 -  To understand the performance of the implementations of basic linear data structures.